Glossary of Terms

 COMPASS.
 The computerized portion of the placement tests in reading and mathematics, COMPASS assesses the skills levels of applicants to CUNY as part of the admissions process.

 Completion Report.
 The ultimate phase of the strategic planning process (see under Strategic Plan below), the Completion Report is the Strategic Plan with one additional column at the far right that contains information whether the college completed or met its targets.
 These are targets set both by CUNY and by the college.

 Contact Hours.
 The full-time faculty teaching load is set by contractual agreement at twenty-seven (27) contact hours per academic year.

 COPE – College Opportunity to Prepare for Employment.
 A program that provides a broad range of support services to students who are receiving public assistance or who meet specific economic guidelines and assists students in finding long-term economic self-sufficiency and independence through gainful employment.

 CSTEP – The College Science and Technology Entry Program.
 A program that provides support services for traditionally underrepresented students interested in science, technology, health, and certain other fields.
 Services include tutoring and computer-aided assistance, peer mentoring, academic advisement, workshops, financial aid, and student internships.

 CUE – Coordinated Undergraduate Education.
-CUE is a university-funded program to promote university educational priorities concentrating on the first-year experience and USIP (University Summer Immersion Program).
+CUE is a university-funded program to promote university educational priorities concentrating on the first-year experience and USIP (University Summer Immersion Program, see below).